 You are submerged.

 And that thundering white noise of splashing fish can drown out the true priorities of our lives.
-I hear those precious priorities whisper as I muddle through those waves of fish, and often the simmering voices bubble into a boil of screams begging for my attention.
+I hear those precious top priorities whisper as I muddle through those waves of little fish, and often the simmering whispers finally bubble into a boil of screams begging for my attention.

 That’s when I know I am in too deep…